johndpope/ngDesk/README.md

 6. $ `chmod +x ngdesk`
 7. $ `./ngdesk --action build` and follow the promts
 8. Then open a web browser and go to `https://{server_ip_where_installed}`
-9. Login using the email and password provided during installation
+9. Login using the email and password you entered during installation

 ### Upgrading